damex/funtoo-playstation/README.md

 playstation-overlay
 =================

-The `funtoo-playstation` overlay is designed to be used with `Gentoo Linux`, however, ebuilds from this overlay can be used on any modern Gentoo Linux based derivative.
+The `playstation-overlay` overlay is designed to be used with `Gentoo Linux`, however, ebuilds from this overlay can be used on any modern Gentoo Linux based derivative.

 You can report bugs at: